jpvetterli/time2lib/README.md

 	    }
 	}

-Create file _Olympics.java_ in some directory and put a copy of _t2-1.1.4.jar_ in the same directory.
+Create file `Olympics.java` in some directory and put a copy of `t2-1.0.0.jar` (or a later version) in the same directory.

 Compile:

-	$ javac -cp t2-1.1.4.jar Olympics.java
+	$ javac -cp t2-1.0.0.jar Olympics.java

 Execute:

-	$ java -cp .:t2-1.1.4.jar Olympics
+	$ java -cp .:t2-1.0.0.jar Olympics
 	1896=Athens
 	1900=Paris
 	1904=Saint-Louis